 What Do I Need to Start Playing Magic: The Gathering?

-The game was created by Richard Garfield. it was first published in 1993 with new cards being added to the game multiple times per year.
-It is not just a passing fad as millions of people still play the game and many local comic book shops hold tournaments for local players on a regular basis.
+The game was created by Richard Garfield and first published in 1993, with new cards being added to the game multiple times per year.
+It is not just a passing fad, as millions of people still play the game and many local comic book shops hold tournaments for local players on a regular basis.

-Featuring the latest release of cards, this is all you need to start playing this game.
+A deck-building kit is all you need to start playing this game.
 As you learn more, there are thousands of other card options out there to choose from to build more complex decks.
+You can also go for a kit featuring the latest release of cards.

 Garruk, Apex Predator